Code-Institute-Submissions/florys/TESTING.md

 ## Bugs

+- As you can see from the screenshots, the functionalities to upload custom images for the blog and the profile were working before on this project. this issue is due to some S3 bucket policy, but the placeholder images gets uploaded.
+Whenever adding / editing a post or a profile, I would suggest to leave the image field blank.
+I am also aware that this project does not require AWS, and it was my personal choice.

 - I initially implemented the login with google and github but, it was working fine at first, but as the application got bigger, it started to present some bugs do I removed both.